walmartlabs/concord-website/docs/plugins/taurus.md

 - `useFakeHome`: boolean value, sets up a fake `${HOME}` to avoid using the system's one.
 Default set to `true`.

+The following example performs a `run` action with Taurus using the `test.yml` configuration file:

 ```yaml
 flows:
   default: